 What Is Internal Search

 Internal search is the function of browsing the content inside the website or app and showing it to the user according to his or her search query.
 Tuned correctly, it shows the relevant content and this way provides the shortcut to what the user needs.
-Thus, the internal search saves the user’s time and effort, amplifies usability and desirability of the digital product, supports user retainment and increases conversion rates.
+Thus, the internal search saves the user’s time and effort, amplifies the usability and desirability of the digital product, supports user retainment, and increases conversion rates.
 Easy to see that this element is vital.